Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/Preparation.rst

 .. image:: ../_static/imgs/Preparation/install-system-01.png
+    :align: center

 .. image:: ../_static/imgs/Preparation/install-system-02.png
+    :align: center

 And then the zip file is downloaded.

 Write System to Micro SD Card
 ----------------------------------------------------------------

-First, put your Micro SD card into card reader and connect it to USB port of PC.
+First, put your Micro **SD card** into card reader and connect it to USB port of PC.

 .. image:: ../_static/imgs/Preparation/install-system-03.png
+    :align: center
+    :width: 40%

 Then open imager toll.
 Clicked Choose Device.

 .. image:: ../_static/imgs/Preparation/install-system-04.png
+    :align: center

 Select a Raspberry PI Device based on your Raspberry PI version.
 It will help us filter out the right version of the system for the Raspberry PI.

 .. image:: ../_static/imgs/Preparation/install-system-05.png
+    :align: center

 Clicked Operating System.

 .. image:: ../_static/imgs/Preparation/install-system-06.png
+    :align: center

 Choose system that you just downloaded in Use custom.

 .. image:: ../_static/imgs/Preparation/install-system-07.png
+    :align: center

 Choose the SD card.
 Then click “Next”.

 .. image:: ../_static/imgs/Preparation/install-system-08.png
+    :align: center

 You can configure the Raspberry PI according to your needs.

 .. image:: ../_static/imgs/Preparation/install-system-09.png
+    :align: center

 Enable ssh and configure WiFi
 ----------------------------------------------------------------

-On the GENERAL screen, configure your information based on your actual situation.
+**On the GENERAL screen, configure your information based on your actual situation.**

-Enable SSH on the SERVICES page.
+**Enable SSH on the SERVICES page.**

 .. image:: ../_static/imgs/Preparation/install-system-10.png
     :width: 48%